neojudgment/ZGuideTVDotNet/README.md

 ## Translation

 - ZGuideTV.NET is currently available in English and French (native language).
-- If you use ZGuideTV.NET and want to help translate the program into another language, please contact us (in English or French) on ZGuideTV's forum.
+- If you use ZGuideTV.NET and want to help translate the program into another language, please contact us (in English or French) on [ZGuideTV's forum](http://www.zguidetv.net/)..

 ## Donate